 A sample best practice would be to create a folder for the project that you are working on, then create sub-folders “data,” “processes,” and, if required, “models,” “apps,” etc.

 Store a process remotely

-To store a process in the remote Repository, right-click the destination folder and select Store Process Here:
+To store a process in the Server repository, right-click on the destination folder and select Store Process Here: